 In physics, we were told that water always seeks its own level.
 This means that when you put water in a container, the water level is uniform throughout, no matter the container’s shape.

 The same goes for the washing machine and its washer drain.
-Since the drain pipe is connected to the washer tub, you can imagine it as a single container.
+Since the washing machine drain pipe is connected to the washer tub, you can imagine it as a single container.

 So if you place the drain outlet below the water level inside, the water will spontaneously flow outside without the drain pump’s assistance.